pydoit/doit/doc/uptodate.rst

 implementation.
 So unless you need to write an ``uptodate`` implementation you can skip this.

-The callable must take at least two positional parameters ``task`` and ``values``.
-The callable can also be represented by a tuple (callable, args, kwargs).

-   -  ``task`` parameter will give you access to task object.
-So you have access to its metadata and opportunity to modify the task itself!
-   -  ``values`` is a dictionary with the computed values saved in the last successful execution of the task.

-Let's start with trivial example.
+Let's start with trivial example. `uptodate` is a function that returns a boolean value.

 .. literalinclude:: tutorial/uptodate_callable.py

-Note that `check_outdated` function is not actually using the parameters.
+Note that `check_outdated` function is not actually using the arguments `task` and `values`.
 You could also execute this function in the task-creator and pass the value to to `uptodate`.
 The advantage of just passing the callable is that this check will not be executed at all if the task was not selected to be executed.